deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 # Replacing VC-funded platforms with a ZIP file ...

-There is no shortage of Venture-Capital backed mediator platforms that offer "free" web apps or mobile apps (mostly web-apps in disguise) to mediate interactions between private circles.
+There is no shortage of Venture-Capital fueled mediator platforms that offer "free" web apps or mobile apps (mostly web-apps in disguise) to mediate interactions between private circles.
 What if you could run such apps in your private chats without needing any mediator,